 Using fact checkers

-People often seem to distrust fact checkers, such as Snopes, thinking they are biased.
-However, I have not yet witnessed this.
+People often seem to distrust fact checker sites such as Snopes, thinking they are biased.
+However, I have not yet witnessed this, so I actually think it is highly irresponsible to spread such claims without concrete evidence.
 Maybe it depends on the subject you are investigating.
-Regardless, sources are provided by fact checkers, so you can easily check if they reached the right conclusion yourself.
+Regardless, sources are usually provided by fact checker sites, so you can easily check if they reached the right conclusion yourself.

 If you think a fact checker has made a mistake, you can try to reach out to them with your evidence, I am sure they are willing to update their article if your evidence is adequate.